 The Commission intends to renew its strategic partnership with the outermost regions, adapting it to the EU priorities on green and digital transition for a stronger recovery after the coronavirus pandemic.
 The new Communication is expected to be published in April 2022.
 In this context, the forthcoming French EU Presidency, aims to conclude together with the other EU Member States this new strategic approach to the outermost regions for a green, digital and fair recovery.
+More specifically, the Presidency plans to adopt Council conclusions on outermost regions that are going to be presented in the GAC (General Affairs Council) on June 2022.
+The French Presidency asks the contribution of civil society organisations on the new priorities for the strategic approach and partnership with these regions.

 Common Provisions Regulation 2021-2027 - Related Opinions